mrinalsetty/social-spark-gpt/README.md

 ## 💡 What it does
 - ✍️ Writes **scroll-stopping captions** that sound natural and human
-- 🎬 Generates **YouTube titles & descriptions** with emotional hooks
+- 🎬 Generates ** titles & descriptions** with emotional hooks
 - 🏷️ Suggests **smart, trending hashtags** tailored to your topic
-- ⚙️ Lets you choose your platform — Instagram/Facebook or YouTube
+- ⚙️ Lets you choose your platform (Eg. Instagram, Facebook, Twitter, YouTube or Linkedin)

 ---